PKocur/Database-browser/README.md

-# Database-browser
+# Cat-Browser
 Database browser app for Android Studio classes at my university.
+## Features
+- Add cats to the database
+- Show all cats from the database
+- Filter cats by specific criteria

-Author: Przemysław Kocur
+**Author: Przemysław Kocur**